-As a dance-maker, Barry has been commissioned by the Columbia Ballet Collaborative at Columbia University (NYC), CelloPointe (NYC), Uptown Dance Company (Houston), and the Men in Dance festival (Seattle).
+As a dance-maker, Barry has received commissions from Columbia Ballet Collaborative, CelloPointe, Uptown Dance Company, the Men in Dance festival, and top prize winners attending international ballet competitions.
 In 2014, he was selected out of over 60 international applicants to choreograph at the National Choreographers Initiative.
-He was a finalist at both the McCallum Theatre’s 18th annual Choreography Festival and the 2nd annual Visions Choreographic Competition.
-Mr. Kerollis has also received an Outstanding Choreographer award at Youth America Grand Prix.
-Beyond these achievement, Barry has created works for the Philadelphia Fringe Festival, Alaska Dance Theatre (in collaboration with the Alaska Native Heritage Center), Pulse Dance Company, and four works for Pacific Northwest Ballet’s annual Next Step choreographers showcase.
-Barry created and directed “Core-ography: A Global Dance Storytelling Project,” a mini-documentary style web series that shares professional dancer’s life-defining stories through revealing interviews and movement.
+He was a finalist at both the McCallum Theatre Choreography Festival and the Visions Choreographic Competition and received an Outstanding Choreographer award at Youth America Grand Prix.
+Beyond these achievement, his works have been performed by Pacific Northwest Ballet and at Steps on Broadway, Mark Morris Dance Center, Philadelphia Fringe Festival, and Alaska Dance Theatre (in collaboration with the Alaska Native Heritage Center).